-Students at Belair Elementary School are expected to put forth their best effort and to act appropriately at all times in a manner that will promote a safe, orderly learning environment.
+Students at Belair Elementary School are expected to put forth their best effort and to act appropriately at all times in a manner that will promote a safe, orderly learning environment for all.
 A behavior S.O.A.R Chart is posted throughout the school, as a reminder of good behavior.
 Teachers will spend a good bit of time at the beginning of the year discussing behavior and expectations.
 The school Counselor also provides lessons on character education to remind students of appropriate behavior.
-Any behavior which causes a disruption in the learning environment, and infringes upon the rights of others in the school will not be tolerated.
+Any behavior which causes a disruption in the learning environment, and infringes upon the rights of and ability for others to teach and learn in the school will not be tolerated.
 Thus misbehavior is subject to consequences.
+Please see an example of our S.O.A.R.
+Matrix below.
+Characteristics may be adjusted (added or removed) as needed to align with the school vision, mission, goals, and beliefs.